parmentelat/nbhosting/README.md

 ## Staff

 You can declare some people as being staff; this is used by nbhosting only for discarding accesses done by these people, when putting stats together.
 A convenience button also allows to trash all the working files for people declared as staff, which can come in handy to be sure that staff people always see the latest pushed version.

 For declaring somebody as staff, you need to somehow locate that person's hash, as exposed by edx.

+## Jupytext

+text-formats are way easier to manage under git than the historical `ipynb` format; for that reason, nbhosting provides full and transparent support for notebooks saved in a text-format, at least for formats known under jupytext as `py:percent`, `py:light`, `markdown` and `md:myst`.

 ******